-Packaging is a very exciting area of design at the moment, with people going ever further to create packaging that’s clever as well as wowing its user.
 At Paramount, we appreciate innovative packaging ideas and have put together a list of some of our current favourites for you to enjoy too!

 Sometimes when someone changes the norm you realise how that norm was far from perfect.
 We think this has happened with Milena Włodarczyk’s new designs for flower packaging.
-Previously when we went to garden centers, we would come home with our new plants in plastic bags which are neither good for the environment nor for the plants they hold.
+Previously when we went to garden centres, we would come home with our new plants in plastic bags which are neither good for the environment nor for the plants they hold.

 Włodarczyk’s clever new packaging is made from a single strip of cardboard which is biodegradable and allows the viewer to check regularly on their new plant, suitable for the purchase and environment.

-Sainsbury’s have long been a big name in the supermarket industry, but had yet to be a particular name in the packaging field until recently.
-To try and reduce the astronomical amounts of food waste recorded daily, they have added a colour changing label to their packets of sliced ham as a way to tell consumers when the meat is off.
+Sainsbury’s have long been a big name in the supermarket industry but had yet to be a particular name in the packaging field until recently.
+To try and reduce the astronomical amounts of food waste recorded daily, they have added a colour changing the label to their packets of sliced ham as a way to tell consumers when the meat is off.

-The endeavor is an innovative one to counteract food waste and as UK households throw out 1.9 million slices of ham every day, racking up a bill of over £170m a year – it’s one that will hopefully make an impact.
+The endeavour is an innovative one to counteract food waste and as UK households throw out 1.9 million slices of ham every day, racking up a bill of over £170m a year – it’s one that will hopefully make an impact.

 Another company that looks to change the mounting issues surrounding the food industry and waste is WikiCells.
-Their design-led concepts involve creating edible food packaging that aim to stop the need for any non-biodegradable wrappers.
+Their design-led concepts involve creating edible food packaging that aims to stop the need for any non-biodegradable wrappers.